biojazzard/kirbout/README.md

 |-02-whenever
 </pre>
 * * *
-Adding a Silde equals adding New Folder with a .txt file inside.
+Adding a Silde equals adding New Folder with a .md file inside.
 Same for Secondary Slides, at it's parent level.
 * * *

-## 4.-Add Slides (Edit the *.txt* files)
+## 4.-Add Slides (Edit the *.md* files)
 So, let´s see what we find here:

 ### Minimal Config (Only Content)